Antonio-Iijima/OPAL/README.md

 ## Usage

 The OPAL interpreter can be run in many different ways.
-To start an interactive interpreter session, us the `-i` flag:
+To start an interactive interpreter session, use the `-i` flag:

 ```
 $ ./opal -i